Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 Linda EvangelistaPhoto: Courtesy of Zara

-In continuation of Zara’s 50th anniversary, the household brand has tapped 50 creative luminaries to create a special limited edition collection.
-The list includes some of fashion’s most famous faces, among them Kate Moss, Nick Knight and Steven Meisel, for a 50-piece collection featuring clothing, homeware, accessories and more.
-Set to launch on October 6th, it will also offer archival recreations from designers like Anna Sui and fragrances from Fabien Baron.
+In continuation of Zara’s 50th anniversary, the household brand has tapped 50 creative luminaries to create a special limited-edition collection.
+The list includes some of fashion’s most famous faces, among them Kate Moss, Nick Knight, and Steven Meisel, for a 50-piece collection featuring clothing, homewares, accessories, and more.
+Set to launch on October 6, it will also offer archival re-creations from designers such as Anna Sui and fragrances from Fabien Baron.

-Each of the 50 items was created with the intention of being a collector’s piece, and is personal to one of the people on the list.
-Cindy Crawford chose to recreate a bodysuit and denim short set to mimic one of her most iconic ’90s looks.
+Each of the 50 items was created with the intention of being a collector’s piece and is personal to one of the people on the list.
+Cindy Crawford chose to re-create a bodysuit and denim shorts set to mimic one of her most iconic ’90s looks.
 Narciso Rodriguez revived an archival spring 2003 dress that will now be available to purchase by today’s generation for just under $250.
-To make things even sweeter, all the proceeds from the Zara 50 project will be donated to the non-profit Women’s Earth Alliance organization as well as a charity of choice picked by each participant.
+To make things even sweeter, all the proceeds from the Zara 50 Creators project will be donated to the nonprofit Women’s Earth Alliance as well as a charity of choice picked by each participant.

 As for how Zara was able to get all these industry stalwarts to participate in the project?
 It was an easy answer for most.
-As supermodel Linda Evangelista put it in an interview with Vogue Runway, “Oh my god, the list of the 50.
+As supermodel Linda Evangelista put it in an interview with Vogue Runway, “Oh, my God, the list of the 50.
 And I made the cut.
 What an honor.
-There’s the most incredible talent on the list: Marc Newson.
-Norman Foster…” That sentiment was echoed by many of the creators, various of whom also mentioned friendships with Inditex Chairperson Marta Ortega Perez.
-Fondness for the brand certainly helped: Zara’s now been around for 50 years and has become a fashion go-to even for fashion icons.
+There’s the most incredible talent on the list: Marc Newson, Norman Foster…” That sentiment was echoed by a number of the creators, many of whom also mentioned friendships with Inditex chairperson Marta Ortega Pérez.
+Fondness for the brand certainly helped; Zara has now been around for 50 years and become a fashion go-to even for fashion icons.

-Below, Anna Sui, Linda Evangelista, Guido Palau, Karlie Kloss, and Ludovic de Saint Sernin share their favorite Zara memories as well as some insight into their creation.
+Below, Sui, Evangelista, Guido Palau, Karlie Kloss, and Ludovic de Saint Sernin share their favorite Zara memories as well as some insight into their creations.

 Anna Sui